|

 the last twelve years I have been involved as a trustee in the PiA,

-representing patients with a primary immunodeficiency on a national and
+representing patients with a primary immunodeficiency on a national

-on the closure of this organisation.
+working on the closure of this organisation.

 I